lsteinmann/milQuant-dist/README.md

       stopApp()
     })
 ```
 in the server function of your app, or R/shiny might not stop correctly and block resources untill you force it to quit.
-For your own custom icon, replace `quant-icon.ico`.
+For your own custom icon, replace `images/quant-icon.ico`.

 ## License